 Interview with Benoît, ECAM student and project leader

 How long did it take you to prepare all this?

 The adventure began in mid-September 2018, and lasted all year long.
 We mainly focused on the sensors: we had to reduce their weight (initially between 10 to 13kg) to 100g in order to install them in the nacelle!
 We then proceeded to the test phase, in particular the resistance of the sensors at very low temperatures (which can drop to -50°C in the stratosphere!).
 The cold room of ATMO’s premises was used, and the results allowed us to measure the impact of temperature on the sensors, and thus calibrate them.

 What do you hope to find as a result?

 Already, that the sensors work perfectly, and that we can recover the data without any problem.
 And then that we find the nacelles very quickly!
 It took five days last year to get it back.
-This time, particularly because of the presence of human cells that will thaw, it is necessary to recover the nacelles as quickly as possible.
-And then after recovering the data, let it be meaningful, of course.

 Our plans are completely different!
 It covers everything from aeronautics to mechanics, including IT.
 But this project has brought together different skills and super passionate students.